wghou/tinyworlds/README.md

 - [ ] Accelerate dynamics training by producing, saving, and loading pre-processed tokens instead of full frames
 - [ ] Try different optimizers (Muon, SOAP)

 **Please make a PR!
-There are many small things to try which could offer massive performance gains, and the codebase is meant to be built upon**
+I've added TODOs throughout and there are many small things to try which could offer massive performance gains.
+The codebase is meant to be built upon.**

+*aesthetic inspired by [Tinygrad](https://tinygrad.org/) and [Tinygpu](https://github.com/adam-maj/tiny-gpu)*